tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 The path part of an SFTP URL specifies the file to retrieve or upload.
 If the path ends with a slash (`/`) then a directory listing is returned instead of a file.
-If the path is omitted entirely then the directory listing for the root / home directory will be returned.
+If the path is omitted entirely then the directory listing for the root / home directory is returned.

 ## SMB
 The path part of a SMB request specifies the file to retrieve and from what share and directory or the share to upload to and as such, may not be omitted.
-If the user name is embedded in the URL then it must contain the domain name and as such, the backslash must be URL encoded as %2f.
+If the username is embedded in the URL then it must contain the domain name and as such, the backslash must be URL encoded as %2f.

+When uploading to SMB, the size of the file needs to be known ahead of time, meaning that you can upload a file passed to curl over a pipe like stdin.

 curl supports SMB version 1 (only)

 ## SMTP

-The path part of a SMTP request specifies the host name to present during communication with the mail server.
-If the path is omitted, then libcurl will attempt to resolve the local computer's host name.
+The path part of a SMTP request specifies the hostname to present during communication with the mail server.
+If the path is omitted, then libcurl attempts to resolve the local computer's hostname.
 However, this may not return the fully qualified domain name that is required by some mail servers and specifying this path allows you to set an alternative name, such as your machine's fully qualified domain name, which you might have obtained from an